-Mr Ross Ashton, who has served as director since 16 August 2019, has received incentive performance-based remuneration (including options and performance rights) and has participated in an employee incentive scheme of the Company, as disclosed in the Company's 2023 Annual Report.
-Mr Ashton is considered to be independent, given his level of experience to effectively manage any potential conflicts.
-Mr Kevin Wilson, who has served as director since 23 March 2018, is not regarded as independent under the guidelines in Principle 2, as he was an executive of the Company up until August 2019.
-Mr Jason Stirbinskis is not considered independent as he was the Managing Director of LCL.
+Mr Chris Knee, who has served as a director since 1 November 2024, has received incentive performance-based remuneration (performance rights) as part of the employee incentive scheme of the Company, as disclosed in the Company's 2024 Annual Report.
+Mr Knee is considered to be independent, as his level of experience is considered sufficient to effectively manage any potential conflicts.